Trust Is Verifiability, Not Accuracy

 Most data tools are built for one audience: the end user.
 The patient, the defendant, the homeowner.

-The tools that compound are built for two audiences.
-The end user, and the second-party auditor — the journalist, academic, AI engine, regulator, attorney — who decides whether the tool is citable.
+The tools that compound are built for two.
+The end user, and the second-party auditor: the journalist, academic, AI engine, regulator, attorney who decides whether the tool is citable at all.

-Becoming a source is what unlocks the compounding.
-Sources get cited; citations attract other sources; the citation graph thickens; the tool earns standing inside the ecosystem of journalists, academics, and AI engines that decide what counts as ground truth on a topic.
-None of that happens for a tool that is merely accurate.
+Becoming a source is what starts the compounding.
+Sources get cited, citations attract other sources, the citation graph thickens, and the tool earns standing inside the ecosystem of journalists, academics, and AI engines that decide what counts as ground truth on a topic.
+None of that happens for a tool that's merely accurate.

 The work nobody sees

-I keep coming back to this because it inverts the usual product-building intuition.
-The most leveraged work in a civic data tool is the part the user never reads — the methodology page, the source trail, the disclosed limitations.
-The user does not need to read these.
+I keep returning to this because it runs against the usual product instinct.
+The most leveraged work in a civic data tool is the part the user never reads: the methodology page, the source trail, the disclosed limitations.
+The user doesn't need to read them.
 The auditor does.
-And whether the auditor walks away or stays, decides whether the tool ever earns the standing to be useful at scale.
+And whether the auditor stays or walks decides whether the tool ever earns the standing to be useful at scale.

 You can build for accuracy alone.
-Many do.
-They make accurate, unverifiable tools, and then wonder why nobody cites them, and then add features instead of receipts, and then quietly disappear.
+Plenty do.
+They make accurate, unverifiable tools, then wonder why nobody cites them, then add features instead of receipts, then quietly disappear.

-Or you can build for verifiability, accept that it is slower and uglier and less venture-fundable, and end up with a tool that journalists, academics, and AI engines reach for by default.
-There is no third option.
-The instinct to skip the receipts and show the numbers more loudly is the most expensive instinct in this category, and the people who resist it earliest are the ones who end up with the durable tools.
+Or you build for verifiability, accept that it's slower and uglier and harder to raise money on, and end up with a tool that journalists, academics, and AI engines reach for by default.
+There's no third option.
+The instinct to skip the receipts and just say the numbers louder is the most expensive instinct in this whole category, and the people who beat it earliest are the ones left holding the durable tools.

 Trust is verifiability.
 The numbers are downstream of that.